SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 >
 > 2.2.3 Prevalence of anaemia in women aged 15 to 49 years, by pregnancy status (percentage)

-This target is interpreted to cover research about reducing malnutrition and improving the nutritional status for all people (although children, girls, the elderly and pregnant women are mentioned specifically, the target does not seem limited to them).
+This target is interpreted to cover research about reducing malnutrition and improving the nutritional status for all people (including elements specific to children, girls, the elderly and pregnant women).
 Malnutrition includes both underweight and overweight (<a id="WHOmalnut">[WHO, 2021](#f4)</a>); this factsheet was used to add terms, including specific micronutrients of worldwide importance (iodine, iron, vitamin A).

 This query consists of 3 phrases.
 Phrase 1 focuses on negative actions, phrase 2 on positive actions.
 Phrase 3 is for terms which need to be combined with human terms.